bwabt/composer-merge-plugin/README.md

 The `require` setting is identical to [`include`](#include) except when a pattern fails to match at least one file then it will cause an error.

+### excluded-packages

+The `excluded-packages` setting allows you to filter out packages from merged sources.
+To exclude any version of the package, use '*' or you can target specific versions.

 ### recurse